vritansh/poseestimation/README.md

 Dataset used for the project : https://www.kaggle.com/datasets/niharika41298/yoga-poses-dataset

+Note:- Please point to the above dataset wherever the references are provided in the .ipynyb files.

 In order to run this project follow the below instructions sequence

 1. Run the file   deep-learning-project.ipynb  for below sections :-